DJ PPAT Classes

 Moving to Rhode Island in the early 90s, and with Maj-En joining the family in 1995, Pearl subsequently began teaching her Pet Assisted Therapy

-program at CCRI, where she has been for over 16 years.
+program at CCRI, where it remained for close to 20 years.

 Panda Girl joined the family in 1999, as Pearl's program continues to be founded on her unique two-fold philosophy.
 Pearl is guided by her

-passionate belief that therapy pets must be bonded with and be family members of the PAT Facilitator and that their eagerness & spontaneity is
+passionate belief that therapy pets must be bonded with and be family members of the PAT Facilitator and that their eagerness and spontaneity is

 our guide in the field.
 Additionally, PAT is a profession and the PAT Facilitators must be educated in PAT within a college or university environment, as are other professionals.